-This Arroz Caldo Filipino-Style is a very hearty and satisfying porridge made from rice and chicken.
-Pack with flavorful and aromatic spices such as garlic, onion, ginger, roasted garlic with boiled eggs, and fried toasted garlic as a topping.
+This Filipino-style Arroz Caldo without Chicken is a hearty and savory rice porridge made with rice as our main ingredient.
+Pack with flavorful and aromatic spices such as garlic, onion, and ginger, with boiled eggs, and fried toasted garlic as a topping.

 The simplicity of this dish stands out from the crowd.
 With simple ingredients that we use regularly in the kitchen, we can make an arroz caldo in the comfort of our home whenever we have a craving.
 Check the recipe card for the full measurement of the ingredients.

-- Rice – Glutinous rice is stickier and has more gluten than regular white rice.
-But you can make this recipe with any white rice.
+- Rice - Use 1:1 ratio of jasmine rice or basmati rice, and Glutinous rice.
+Glutinous rice is stickier and has more gluten than regular white rice.
+You can make this recipe with any white rice.

-- Chicken broth – Flavor enhancer and liquid to cook and season the congee.
-You can use other types of broth or stock, such as beef or fish stock.
-Or just water with chicken bullion works too.
+- Vegetable broth - Flavor enhancer and liquid to cook and season our soup.
+You can use other types of broth or stock, such as chicken, beef, or fish stock.
+Or plain water works too.

-- Fish sauce, salt, and black pepper – These seasonings enhance the flavor of this chicken congee.
+- Salt and Black pepper - These seasonings enhance the flavor of this chicken congee.
 Fish sauce adds a robust, savory flavor to the dish.
+Use regular kosher or sea salt if you are plant-based diet.

 - toppings such as: